danielliem49/danielliem49/README.md

 - 🔭 Seeking work as a Full Stack Developer.
 I enjoy building web applications and working on both frontend and backend.

-- :seedling: Currently improving on my frontend and UI/UX design skills.
+- :seedling: Currently improving on frontend and UI/UX design skills.

 - 🏖️ In my free time I play sports, build guitars, and run a shrimp farm!